BloomTech-Labs/scribble-stadium-ds/data_management/readme.md

+## Current automation attempts are being implemented

+- Updated: 12/06/2021
+- Using OpenCV and related libraries to automate the above tasks.
+- Full documentation will be updated as code is built.
+Current functions so far:
+    - greyscale image
+    - noise removal
+    - threshold
+    - dilation
+    - erosion
+    - opening (erosion -> dilation)
+    - edge detection (canny)
+    - deskew
+    - match template
+    - bounding boxes for individual words

+**These features are currently undergoing testing.
+Using previous preprocessing methods as a guide and the information found [here](https://nanonets.com/blog/ocr-with-tesseract/), it is the goal to have at least half of the below steps automized by the deadline (12/23/2021).**

+# The below steps will become obsolete by the end of this project:

 ## Phases / Modules to manage and import new training data for tesseract
 - Each module should by default take as input the output of the previous phase/module
 - Each module should also be able to be launched seperatly and work on whatever input the user gives it